-We present GLISTER, a novel framework that solves a mixed discrete-continuous bi-level optimization problem for efficient training by subset selection on the train data while pivoting on a held-out validation set log-likelihood for model robustness.
+We present GLISTER, a novel framework that solves a mixed discrete-continuous bi-level optimization problem for efficient training using data subset selection while pivoting on a held-out validation set likelihood for robustness.
 We study the submodularity of GLISTER for simpler classifiers and extend the analysis to our proposed iterative and online data selection algorithm GLISTER-ONLINE, that can be applied to any loss-based learning algorithm.
 We also extend the model to batch active learning (GLISTER-ACTIVE).
-For these variants of GLISTER, on a wide range of tasks, we empirically demonstrate improvements (and associated trade-offs) over state-of-the-art in terms of efficiency, accuracy and robustness.
+For these variants of GLISTER, on a wide range of tasks, we empirically demonstrate improvements (and associated trade-offs) over the state-of-the-art in terms of efficiency, accuracy, and robustness.